 Visiting at least one is a must on a list of things to do in Vancouver in a day.

 As we told you, our motivation to visit Vancouver was mainly to take an orca watching tour.
 In the event that we could not see whales the first day, we would have gone on a tour again the second day.
 To be honest, we did not have a special interest in visiting Vancouver, considering we had just 15 days and our trip was focused on the Canadian Rockies.

 The company we hired the Orca watching tour with was located in Richmond.
 It was 45 minutes by public transport from the center.
 That is why we decided to stay in the Richmond neighborhood.

-Besides, Richmond is mostly a residential neighborhood.
+Additionally, Richmond is mostly a residential neighborhood.
 By this I mean there are no areas where you can find different restaurant options, except for the two Asian food markets.

 And with this map of Vancouver, we say goodbye.
 Do not hesitate to leave us a comment if you need any other information about Vancouver.
 We will be happy to help you.

 And remember that this is just our opinion according to our experience.
-We will be happy to include other different activities that we don’t know yet if you tell us about in the comments.
+We will be happy to include other different activities that we don’t know about yet if you tell us about in the comments.